bcaddy/dotfiles-skeleton/README.md

 - `python template.py` A template for python scripts
 - `slurm-template.slurm` A template for a slurm submission script
 - `PerfTimer.h` A C++ header only timing class for C++ code
+- `cppArgParser` A C++  header only class for parsing input arguments